Nahom2025/Hangman-with-a-Spider-Twist-/README.md

-# Hangman-with-a-Spider-Twist-
+ Hangman with a Spider Twist

-A Python-powered hangman game with a creepy twist — each wrong guess draws a spider step-by-step in ASCII art.
-Fun, visual, and beginner-friendly!
+ArachnoPhonics is a beginner-friendly hangman-style game written in Python.
+Instead of the traditional stick figure, each incorrect guess draws a spider step-by-step using ASCII art.
+The game features a randomized word generator, tracks wins and losses, and displays the player's progress after each guess.
+It’s a console-based project designed to reinforce concepts like functions, conditionals, loops, and file handling.
+All game logic is organized across multiple Python files for clarity and modularity.
+This project was created with guidance and support from Code2College.